turingschool/front-end-curriculum/projects/module-1/dinner.md

 In the interest of giving you opportunities to individualize the skills you build, this project's main goal is to provide various different paths you can take.
 Along these different paths you will encounter different problems and solve them in different ways.
 As you make choices about which features to add, you should consider which features align with your strengths, which features would challenge you to grow, and which features you'd find to be useful in this application.
 Choose one or more of the following features to add.
 Some of them build on others, so be sure to read them all before choosing.

+When you choose a feature, you **must** complete all bullet points!

 _NOTE: You should absolutely not be working on this unless your UI is solid and you are 100% sure that your MVP is fully functional and bug free._

 #### Entire Meal Functionality